RisingDuskFTW/unsw-course-recommendations/README.md

 - Recommendation: Unknown

 When planning my courses for 2023, I noticed a lot of the courses I wanted to do had moved to Term 1, and I was only left with MATH options for Term 2.
 So I had a little look around and stumbled across this course, which seemed quite interesting, so I figured I may as well take it.

-### COMP6771 – Advanced C++ Programming

-- Term Taking: 23T1
-- Lecturer in Term Taken: Unknown
-- Other Lecturers: None
-- Prerequisite: COMP2511
-- Recommendation: Highly Recommended

-Having been using C for the last two years, I have been quite intrigued by its 'superior' C++, but have never gotten around to learning it in my own time.
-As such, I feel like I may as well learn it under University conditions, where this course is supposedly being revamped.

 ### COMP6991 – Solving Modern Programming Problems with Rust